 According to TripAdvisor travelers as of February 2024

 The tour travels to the amazing and mysterious 15th century Rosslyn Chapel, across the historic Scotland / England border and south to Hadrian’s Wall, a World Heritage Site celebrating the power – and northern limit – of the Roman Empire.

-Rosslyn Chapel (adults £9.00, concessions £7.00, under 18s free with family) has always been mysterious.
-Scotland’s best-kept secret has achieved worldwide fame since the publication of ‘The Da Vinci Code’.
+Rosslyn Chapel has always been mysterious and Scotland’s best-kept secret achieved worldwide fame after publication of ‘The Da Vinci Code’.

 An architectural gem, its superb stone carvings are still not fully understood.
 Many visitors leave with their own theory but all are amazed.
 The short walk through the glen to ancient Roslin Castle is also fascinating.

 'The origin and meaning of Rosslyn Chapel’s mysterious stone carvings have long been the subject of much debate'

 Given the Da Vinci Code’s subject matter, it’s no surprise that the beautiful and highly ornate 15th-century chapel features in it.
 It has long been the subject of much theorising and conjecture about its origins and the meanings of its famous stone carvings.